adrienpayong/Fruit-detection-using-YOLOv5/README.md

 **8) Export Trained Weights for Future Inference**

-After you've trained your own detector, you may export the trained weights you've created here for use inference on other devices.
+After you've trained your own detector, you may export the trained weights you've created here for future inference on other devices.

 ```
 from google.colab import drive